Freight Shipping from Lansing to Seattle

 How much does it cost to ship freight from Lansing to Seattle?

-Full truckload (FTL) rates from Lansing, MI to Seattle, WA currently range from $5,175-$6,379 for a standard dry van load over the 2,407-mile route.
+Full truckload (FTL) rates from Lansing, MI to Seattle, WA currently range $5,175-$6,379 (roughly $2.15-$2.65 per mile over 2,407 miles).
 LTL shipments typically cost $1,524-$2,446 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Seattle?